ATM2100/GuidedWalkThroughOfLinux/Guide.md

 Setting Up a Basic Desktop
 These sections are some of the most useful for learning how to use Linux, I do recommend getting connected to the internet.

+### Find in man page ip
+For this exercise, you don't have to read anything outside of the synopsis.
+Run the command: `man ip`.
+I will not go over any of the OPTIONS, so focus on looking at the objects.
+This is where you will find "address".
+It doesn't say it in they synopsis, but the "show" from earlier goes in the place of COMMAND.
+Notice how "help" is also in that same set of {}'s.
+If you want help with specifically `ip address`, you can run `ip address help`.
+This changes the default behavior of `show` to `help`.

 ### Package manager
 Package managers are how you install software on Linux distributions.
 When you want to get packages for a new desktop or a different programming language, you get it through a package manager.
 Getting a `.zip` from a website or more accurately a `.deb` or a `.tar` which are compressed files on Linux is uncommon.
 You typically want to get your software from your package manager, which does have it's advantages which we will go over in the "basic apt" section.